map7/hotwire-native-site/_source/android/01_getting_started.md

 <img src="/assets/new-android-studio-project.png" class="border" width="600" alt="New Android Studio project" />

-Then select API 28 or higher for the minimum SDK and Kotlin DSL for the build configuration language.
+Then select API 32 or higher for the minimum SDK and Kotlin DSL for the build configuration language and select "Pixel 9 Pro API 32" for the device.

+NOTE: If you use API 28 to 31 you will have to remark out the `allow_browser versions: :modern` in the `ApplicationController`.

 <img src="/assets/android-studio-project-options.png" class="border" width="600" alt="Configure Android Studio project" />